deploy2zenodo/deploy2zenodo/README.md

 and initiate the publishing by pressing the button in the web interface.

 This helps to integrate `deploy2zenodo` in your project.
+But you may also want to curate the upload each time before it is published.

 Together with DEPLOY2ZENODO_SKIP_NEW_VERSION this allows to split deploying to zenodo in steps.